One Hundred Years of Solitude: Symbolism and metaphors

+The use of particular historic events and characters renders the book an exemplary work of magical realism, wherein the novel compresses decades of cause and effect whilst telling an interesting story.

 Major themes

 Subjectivity of reality and magic realism

 Critics often cite certain works by García Márquez, such as A Very Old Man with Enormous Wings and One Hundred Years of Solitude, as exemplary of magic realism, a style of writing in which the supernatural is presented as mundane, and the mundane as supernatural or extraordinary.
 The term was coined by German art critic Franz Roh in 1925.

 The novel presents a fictional story in a fictional setting.
-The extraordinary events and characters are fabricated.
-However, the message that García Márquez intends to deliver explains a true history.
-García Márquez uses his fantastic story as an expression of reality.
+The extraordinary events and characters are fabricated, yet García Márquez uses his fantastical story as an expression of reality.
 "In One Hundred Years of Solitude myth and history overlap.
 The myth acts as a vehicle to transmit history to the reader.
-García Márquez's novel can furthermore be referred to as anthropology, where truth is found in language and myth.
-What is real and what is fiction are indistinguishable.
+García Márquez's novel could also be referred to as anthropology, where truth is found in language and myth.
+The real and the fiction are indistinguishable.

 There are three main mythical elements of the novel: classical stories alluding to foundations and origins, characters resembling mythical heroes, and supernatural elements."

-Magic realism is inherent in the novel—achieved by the constant intertwining of the ordinary with the extraordinary.
+Magical realism is achieved by the constant intertwining of the ordinary with the extraordinary.
 This magic realism strikes at one's traditional sense of naturalistic fiction.
 There is something clearly magical about the world of Macondo.
 It is a state of mind as much as, or more than, a geographical place.
 For example, one learns very little about its actual physical layout.
-Furthermore, once in it, the reader must be prepared to meet whatever the imagination of the author presents to him or her.
+Furthermore, once in it, the reader must be prepared to meet whatever the imagination of the author presents to them.

 García Márquez blends the real with the magical through the use of tone and narration.
 By maintaining the same tone throughout the novel, García Márquez makes the extraordinary blend with the ordinary.
-His condensation of and lackadaisical manner in describing events causes the extraordinary to seem less remarkable than it actually is, thereby perfectly blending the real with the magical.
+His condensation of events and lackadaisical manner in describing them causes the extraordinary to seem less remarkable than it actually is, further blending the real with the magical.
 Reinforcing this effect is the unastonished tone in which the book is written.
 This tone restricts the ability of the reader to question the events of the novel.
 However, it also causes the reader to call into question the limits of reality.
-Furthermore, maintaining the same narrator throughout the novel familiarizes the reader with his voice and causes him or her to become accustomed to the extraordinary events in the novel.
+Furthermore, maintaining the same narrator throughout the novel familiarizes the reader with his voice and causes them to become accustomed to the extraordinary events in the novel.